 Zirconium is a silvery-white transition metal with element symbol Zr, atomic number 40, a density of 6.49g / cm³, a melting point of 1852 ° C, and a boiling point of 4377 ° C. Because of its complicated preparation process, it is not easy to be extracted, so it is often called “rare metal”.
 Beyond the basics we mentioned above, what else should we know about zirconium?
 Check out the 8 interesting facts about zirconium below!

 The discovery of zirconium is mainly due to two chemists, the German chemist Martin Heinrich Klaproth and the Swedish chemist Jöns Jacob Berzelius.
 These two chemists have made extraordinary contributions to the discovery of zirconium.

 In 1789, German chemist Martin Heinrich Klaproth proved that zircon is not a diamond, and clarified people’s misunderstanding of zircon.
 By heating zircon and the reactive compound sodium hydroxide together, he discovered that these two substances reacted to form an oxide.
 He believes that this oxide contains a new element.
 He named this new oxide zirconium oxide, and this new element was named zirconium.

-Zirconium gets its name from zircon, which comes from the Persian word for “golden” (zargun).
-This is thought to be due to the striking colors of some zircon jewellery.
+Zirconium gets its name from zircon, which comes from the Persian word for “golden” (argue).
+This is thought to be due to the striking colors of some zircon jewelry.
 In fact, there are many colors of zircon.
-Red, brown, green and yellow are very common.
+Red, brown, green, and yellow are very common.